top of page

 Vikas Gujjala: Ph.D. student, Integrative Life Sciences

-Vikas is interested in uncovering the effect of genetic diversity in the target of rapamycin complex 1 (TORC1) activity and cellular response to rapamycin.
-He is aiming to understand whether perturbed TOR1 signaling cause similar phenotypic changes under age-associated stress conditions across different genetic backgrounds of the same species.
+Vikas is interested in uncovering the effect of genetic diversity on the target of rapamycin complex 1 (TORC1) activity and cellular response to rapamycin.
+He aims to understand whether perturbed TOR1 signaling causes similar phenotypic changes under age-associated stress conditions across different genetic backgrounds of the same species.

 email: gujjalava@vcu.edu